-From the number of calls I receive and reports I read, attracting enough qualified applicants is not getting easier.
-Here’s 8 essential tips for attracting more qualified workers.
+From the number of calls I receive and reports I read, attracting skilled workers is not getting easier.
+Here’s 8 essential ways to find qualified employees.

-Stop recruiting like it’s still 1970.
+- Stop recruiting like it’s still 1970.
 It’s 2014 -act like it.
 You are doing business in a new time and place.
 With few exceptions, most businesses are reliant on technology.
 If they aren’t, their customers, clients, and patients sure are.
-Hiring processes that worked for the low-tech, manual-labor based worker must be replaced with best practices to acquire and retain skilled and high-tech workers.
+Hiring processes that worked for the low-tech, manual-labor based worker must be replaced with best practices to start attracting skilled workers and enticing them to stay.

-Throw a wide net.
+- Throw a wide net.
 One-stop sourcing is dead.
 It’s nearly impossible to find a single best job board, the best social media site, the best referral source for all jobs.
 But that is what many employers believe.
 Recruiting is fluid and what works one week may fail the next.
-Sourcing candidates today requires throwing out a wide net to capture candidates from a variety of sources.
+Today, attracting skilled workers requires throwing out a wide net to capture candidates from a variety of sources.
 And with the growing importance of social media, the variety keeps changing.
 The best source is not Indeed or Careerbuilder, LinkedIn or Facebook, Twitter or Craigslist.
 It’s all of them.

-Analyze, analyze, analyze.
-The impending threat to filling job openings in most companies won’t be for a lack of data.
+- Analyze, analyze, analyze.
+The impending threat to finding qualified employees and filling positions in most companies won’t be for a lack of data.
 It will be the failure to use what’s available.
 As a corollary to the automate applicant processing rule, companies need to be able to collect and analyze data about employees “on the fly.”
 Spreadsheets take too long to create and manage.
 Their results are delivered in time for a reactive response, not proactive intervention.
 The time for using Big Data even in small manufacturers when it comes to finding qualified workers has arrived.